Therapy for Anxiety + Panic

 We can calm this part of our brain with specific coping skills + tools and allow the calming side of our nervous system to re-activate

-This part of the brain can be learn; we can teach it to be less activated, to calm faster, and that we are in control
+This part of the brain can learn- We can teach it to be less activated, to calm faster, and that we are in control

 How I can help: